-Our ability to detect and understand ecological changes in the Southern Ocean requires a well-coordinated international program of observations, experiments, monitoring and modelling.
-Towards this end, researchers with the ACE CRC are plaving key leadership roles in a number of important international initiatives including the Southern Ocean Observing System (SOOS), which has its international project office in Hobart.
-The program. which is funded by the Scientific Committees on Antarctic Research (SCAR) and on Oceanic Research (SCOR) is hosted by the University of Tasmania and aims to coordinate and enhance international research efforts to gather data from the Southern Ocean.
-These data include long-term observations of the physics, chemistry, and biology, which can be shared amongst the international scientific community.
-In 2018, the ACE CRC and the Australian Antarctic Division hosted the first Marine Ecosystem Assessment for the Southern Ocean (MEASO) in Hobart.
-The week-long conference, which brought together ecologists, fishing industry, policy and other expert stakeholders, is the first major attempt to produce a comprehensive circumpolar assessment of the current state of ecological knowledge on Southern Ocean ecosystems.
-The outcomes of the first MEASO will form a key contribution by the Antarctic and Southern Ocean marine science community to the 6th Assessment Review of the Intergovernmental Panel on Climate Change (IPCC) and to forums of the Antarctic Treaty System, including the Commission on the Conservation of Antarctic Marine Living Resources.
+Southern Ocean food webs and ecosystems provide services with significant global value including carbon sequestration, fisheries and the existence of iconic wildlife like penguins, seals and whales.
+These services are underpinned by different energetic pathways (food chains) including those dominated by Antarctic krill, fishes and squids, or gelatinous zooplankton (salps).
+The ACE CRC led the first Marine Ecosystem Assessment for the Southern Ocean (MEASO), hosting an international conference in Hobart in 2018.
+This was the first major attempt to produce a comprehensive circumpolar assessment of the current state of ecological knowledge on Southern Ocean food webs and ecosystems.
+The outcomes of this first MEASO will form a key contribution by the Antarctic and Southern Ocean marine science community to the 6th Assessment Review of the Intergovernmental Panel on Climate Change (IPCC) and to forums of the Antarctic Treaty System, including the Commission on the Conservation of Antarctic Marine Living Resources.